-The National Planning Policy Framework states that when planning for on-shore oil and gas development, including unconventional hydrocarbons, Mineral Planning Authorities should include criteria based policies for each of the exploration, appraisal and production phases of hydrocarbon extraction.

-Planning permission is one of the main regulatory requirements that operators must meet before drilling a well for both conventional and unconventional hydrocarbons.
-However, exploration for oil, gas and other hydrocarbons can only take place in areas which have been licensed by the Oil and Gas Authority.

-The County Council is responsible for granting permission for the location of any wells and well pads within licensed areas, and will impose conditions to ensure that the impact on the land is acceptable.
+- MP12.4 The National Planning Policy Framework states that when planning for on-shore oil and gas development, including unconventional hydrocarbons, Mineral Planning Authorities should clearly distinguish between, and plan positively for, each of the exploration, appraisal and production phases of hydrocarbon extraction. - MP12.5 Planning permission is one of the main regulatory requirements that operators must meet before drilling a well for both conventional and unconventional hydrocarbons.
+However, exploration for oil, gas and other hydrocarbons can only take place in areas which have been licensed by the Oil and Gas Authority. - MP12.6 The County Council is responsible for granting permission for the location of any wells and well pads within licensed areas and will impose conditions to ensure that the impact on the land is acceptable.
 However, it is not the only regulatory body that permission for extraction is required from.
-Others include:

-The Department for Business, Energy and Industrial Strategy (BEIS) - manages the release of Petroleum Exploration and Development Licences (PEDLs) through the Oil and Gas Authority.
+Others include: - MP12.7 The Department for Business, Energy and Industrial Strategy (BEIS) manages the release of Petroleum Exploration and Development Licences (PEDLs) through the Oil and Gas Authority.
 These licences are put out for tender in rounds; the latest round took place in 2014 (14th round), with the previous round in 2007.
 As at 2018, although licence blocks in Norfolk were offered in the 14th round, no licences were applied for in Norfolk.
 Therefore, as at 2018, there are currently no PEDL licence in Norfolk.
-At the current time a decision on the timing of the next round of PEDL licences administered by BEIS has not been made.

-A company that gains a successful exploration licence has exclusive consent to carry out exploration, within the licence block.
+At the current time a decision on the timing of the next round of PEDL licences administered by BEIS has not been made. - MP12.8 A company that gains a successful exploration licence has exclusive consent to carry out exploration, within the licence block.
 Exploration may include test drillings once other permissions (including planning permission) and approvals are in place.
-The Oil and Gas Authority also has responsibility for assessing the risk of, and monitoring seismic activity, as well as granting consent to flaring or venting;

-Environment Agency - protects water resources (including groundwater aquifers), ensures appropriate treatment and disposal of mining waste, emissions to air and suitable treatment and management of any naturally occurring radioactive materials;

-Health and Safety Executive (HSE) - regulates the safety aspects of all phases of extraction, in particular has responsibility for ensuring the appropriate design and construction of a well casing for any borehole.
+The Oil and Gas Authority also has responsibility for assessing the risk of, and monitoring seismic activity, as well as granting consent to flaring or venting; - MP12.9 Environment Agency protects water resources (including groundwater aquifers), ensures appropriate treatment and disposal of mining waste, emissions to air and suitable treatment and management of any naturally occurring radioactive materials; - MP12.10 Health and Safety Executive (HSE) regulates the safety aspects of all phases of extraction, in particular has responsibility for ensuring the appropriate design and construction of a well casing for any borehole.